edgedb/edgedb/docs/edgeql/funcops/datetime.rst

         ...   <cal::local_datetime>'January 1, 2019 12:00AM', 'HKT');
         {<datetime>'2018-12-31T16:00:00+00:00'}

-    Yet another way to construct a the :eql:type:`datetime` value is to specify it in terms of its component parts: *year*, *month*, *day*, *hour*, *min*, *sec*, and *timezone*
+    Another way to construct a the :eql:type:`datetime` value is to specify it in terms of its component parts: *year*, *month*, *day*, *hour*, *min*, *sec*, and *timezone*